MickJM/mq-metrics/README.md

 `ibm.mq.local` can be true of false, depending if the API connects to queue manager in local binding or client mode.

-Connections to the queue manager should be encrpyted where possible.
+Connections to the queue manager should be encrypted where possible.
 For this, the queue manager needs to be configured with a key-store / trust-store - which can be the same file - and the server-connection channel needs to be configured with a cipher.

 ```
 ibm.mq.useSSL: true